 What the new Act means for the Victorian community

-The Environment Protection Amendment Act 2018 will change how we regulate pollution, waste and contamination.
+The amended Environment Protection Amendment Act 2017 will change how we regulate pollution, waste and contamination.

-The Environment Protection Amendment Act 2018 (the Act) introduces new environmental protections for all Victorians.
+The amended Environment Protection Amendment Act 2017 (the Act) introduces new environmental protections for all Victorians.
 It includes new obligations and protections for the community.

 The general environmental duty (GED) is at the centre of the new Act.
 It applies to all Victorians.
 The GED requires you to reduce the risk of your activities harming the environment or human health.